x

 One day after the incident, the Jonesboro Police Department announced on social media that Harris was "terminated effective immediately."

-Footage of the incident was also released showing Corum agitated while pleading with officers to listen before wrapping a seat belt around his neck to choke himself.
+Footage of the incident was also released, showing Coram agitated while pleading with officers to listen before wrapping a seat belt around his neck to choke himself.

-The video shows Harris entering the backseat of the police vehicle where he's seen punching and elbowing Corum repeatedly.
-After removing the seat belt, Harris allegedly slams the door with Corum's head hanging off the side of the seat.
+The video shows Harris entering the backseat of the police vehicle, where he's seen punching and elbowing Coram repeatedly.
+After removing the seat belt, Harris allegedly slams the door with Coram's head hanging off the side of the seat.

-When talking with authorities, Corum told officers that he ate fentanyl wrapped inside aluminum foil.
+When talking with authorities, Coram told officers that he ate fentanyl wrapped inside aluminum foil.

-In the lawsuit, Corum claims Harris' excessive force violated his rights secured by the Fourth and Fourteenth Amendments of the United States Constitution.
+In the lawsuit, Coram claims Harris' excessive force violated his rights secured by the Fourth and Fourteenth Amendments of the United States Constitution.

-Additionally, Corum wants the City of Jonesboro, or Elliott, the supervisor, held accountable for what happened to him on Aug.
+Additionally, Coram wants the City of Jonesboro, or Elliott, the supervisor, held accountable for what happened to him on Aug.
 8.

 He said the Jonesboro Police Department's failure to train was the "moving force behind the violations" of his constitutional rights and injuries.